Sex exploitation 'rife in music industry'

 Sex exploitation 'as bad in music industry as in Hollywood'

-The treatment and sexual exploitation of women in the music industry is "as bad, if not worse" than in Hollywood, an experienced music manager has said.
+The treatment and sexual exploitation of women in the music industry is "as bad, if not worse" than in Hollywood, an experienced artist manager has said.

-Sarah Bowden told the Victoria Derbyshire programme she had once been sacked after refusing to sleep with a manager in return for a promotion.
+Sarah Bowden told the BBC's Victoria Derbyshire programme she had once been sacked after refusing to sleep with a colleague in return for a promotion.

 She said one major promoter exposed himself, expecting a sex act from her.